 In summer 2016, the collective MTL+ invited W.A.G.E. to be a collaborator in Decolonize This Place, an action-oriented space working around indigenous struggle, black liberation, Free Palestine, global wage workers and de-gentrification.
 In late 2016 W.A.G.E. began working in coalition on the People's Cultural Plan, a profound roadmap for anti-racist regulatory reform within New York's cultural sector, and beyond.

-Alongside the continued coalition-building work that started in 2016, W.A.G.E. began to lay the foundation of a new platform to accomodate our growing scope.
+Alongside the continued coalition-building work that started in 2016, W.A.G.E. began to lay the digital foundation of a new platform to accomodate our growing scope.
 In preparation for the addition of WAGENCY and an updated and modular version of Seth Siegelaub’s The Artist’s Reserved Rights Transfer and Sale Agreement on Blockchain later this year, an automated system for W.A.G.E.
 Certification and this new website were launched in August.

 A gift from an anonymous donor through The Chicago Community Foundation